tomdoel/lola11-corrected-headers/README.md

 In addition, dataset 9 has the correct `TransformMatrix` but the `AnatomicalOrientation` should be `RAS`.

 Note: PTK and ITK-Snap will ignore the `AnatomicalOrientation` field if the `TransformMatrix` field is set; however it should always be consistent.
-However, the `AnatomicalOrientation` field ought to be be consistent with the `TransformMatrix` field).
+However, the `AnatomicalOrientation` field ought to be consistent with the `TransformMatrix` field).